mk-fg/clearlooks-phenix-humanity/README.rst

     toolbar -ext { -x-same-as: button:active, button:hover; }

-  Removes this whole block, finds statements for "button:active" and "button:hover" selectors within same css and prepends "toolbar button:active," and "toolbar button:hover," (prefixed) selectors to that.
+  Finds statements for "button:active" and "button:hover" selectors within same css and prepends "toolbar button:active," and "toolbar button:hover," (prefixed) selectors to that.

   Needed because of css selector precedence logic, where e.g. overriding background in "toolbar button" will also affect "toolbar button:hover"